Canoe & Kayak Trails in Florida

 - Location: Milton, FL

-- Best For: Beginners and families.
+- Best For: Beginners, families, and easygoing paddles.

 2. Coldwater Creek